Mutual Exchange Search

 - A notice of seeking possession has been issued or possession proceedings are being taken.

-- Legal action for anti-social behaviour is pending or has been taken, or, in the case of some Orwell assured tenancies, there is evidence of recent and serious anti-social behaviour by either household.
+- Legal action for antisocial behaviour is pending or has been taken.
+Or, in the case of some Orwell assured tenancies, there is evidence of recent and serious antisocial behaviour by either household.

 - The exchange would result in under-occupation or overcrowding of the property.
 Your tenancy agreement shows the maximum number of persons for your home and the exchange partner will have the same information about their home.